norcams/iaas/docs/enduser/create-virtual-machine.rst

    future.
 FIXME.

 ..
 WARNING::
-   The networking setup differs from the default OpenStack networking as documented elsewhere.
+   The networking setup in UH-IaaS differs from the default OpenStack networking as documented elsewhere.
 There are no really private network available just for one project.
 The private network, as mentioned above, is shared within the location (e.g. Oslo, Bergen).
 This means that all virtual machines can reach each other within the location regardless of their project association.
+You should use Security Groups to restrict network traffic access to your virtual machines also on the private network.

 The "Post-Creation" and "Advanced" tabs are normally not used.
 When satisfied, clik "Launch" to create your virtual machine.